paul-jewell/docs/docs/projects/zig-a-zig-ah.md

   - [CC2530](https://www.ti.com/product/CC2530): 2.4GHz Zigbee and IEEE 802.15.4 wireless MCU.
 Intel 8051 core, 256 Flash, only has 8kB RAM.
 Needs expensive compiler license for official TI stack to built your own firmware.
   - [CC2531](https://www.ti.com/product/CC2531): CC2530 with built-in USB.
 Used in the cheap "Zigbee sticks" sold everywhere.
 Intel 8051 core, 256 Flash, only has 8kB RAM.
 Needs expensive compiler license for official TI stack to built your own firmware.

-The middle generation:
+The "middle" generation:

-- [CC2538](https://www.ti.com/product/CC2538): CC2538 Zigbee, 6LoWPAN, and IEEE 802.15.4 wireless MCU.
+- [CC2538](https://www.ti.com/product/CC2538): 2.4GHz Zigbee, 6LoWPAN, and IEEE 802.15.4 wireless MCU.
 ARM Cortex-M3 core with with 512kB Flash and 32kB RAM.

 The newer generation: